The main sectors of the economy are:

 - Quaternary sector (knowledge economy, education, research and development)

 The primary sector is sometimes known as the extraction sector – because it involves taking raw materials.
 These can be renewable resources, such as fish, wool and wind power.
-Or it can be the use of non-renewable resources, such as oil extraction, mining for coal.
+Or it can be the use of non-renewable resources, such as oil extraction, and mining for coal.
+Examples include:

 The secondary sector makes and distributes finished goods.